judka-uriel/uriel-book/uriel_en.md

 in the field of [transhumanism](https://en.wikipedia.org/wiki/Transhumanism).
 But this subject remained of interest only until one incident that occurred in 2004, after which I lost all interest in the topic of life extension.
-At that time I periodically read the blog of a certain well-known transhumanist.
+At that time I periodically read the blog of one well-known transhumanist.
 <!-- And now he fights against the development of artificial intelligence,
 which could help in life extension — such a contradiction. --> And then one day he reported [terrible news](https://yudkowsky.net/other/yehuda/) about the tragic